NetworkBlockDevice/nbd/doc/proto.md

 ranges with their respective states.
 This extension is not available unless the client also negotiates the `STRUCTURED_REPLY` extension.

-* `NBD_FLAG_SEND_BLOCK_STATUS`

-    The server SHOULD set this transmission flag to 1 if structured replies have been negotiated, and the `NBD_CMD_BLOCK_STATUS` request is supported.

 * `NBD_REPLY_TYPE_BLOCK_STATUS`

-    *length* MUST be a positive integer multiple of 8.
+    *length* MUST be 4 + (a positive integer multiple of 8).
 This reply represents a series of consecutive block descriptors where the sum of the lengths of the descriptors MUST not be greater than the length of the original request.
-This chunk type MUST appear at most once in a structured reply.
+This chunk type MUST appear at most once per allocation ID in a structured reply.
 Valid as a reply to `NBD_CMD_BLOCK_STATUS`.

+    Servers MUST return an `NBD_REPLY_TYPE_BLOCK_STATUS` chunk for every allocation context ID, except if the semantics of particular allocation contexts mean that the information for one allocation context is implied by the information for another.

+    The payload starts with:

+        * 32 bits, allocation context ID

-    The payload is structured as a list of one or more descriptors, each with this layout:
+    and is followed by a list of one or more descriptors, each with this
+    layout:

         * 32 bits, length (unsigned, MUST NOT be zero)
         * 32 bits, status flags

-    The definition of the status flags is determined based on the flags present in the original request.
+    If the client used the `NBD_CMD_FLAG_REQ_ONE` flag in the request, then every reply chunk MUST NOT contain more than one descriptor.

+    Even if the client did not use the `NBD_CMD_FLAG_REQ_ONE` flag in its request, the server MAY return less descriptors in the reply than would be required to fully specify the whole range of requested information to the client, if the number of descriptors would be over 16 otherwise and looking up the information would be too resource-intensive for the server.

 * `NBD_CMD_BLOCK_STATUS`

     A block status query request.
 Length and offset define the range of interest.
-Clients SHOULD NOT use this request unless the server set `NBD_CMD_SEND_BLOCK_STATUS` in the transmission flags, which in turn requires the client to first negotiate structured replies.
-    For a successful return, the server MUST use a structured reply, containing at most one chunk of type `NBD_REPLY_TYPE_BLOCK_STATUS`.
+Clients SHOULD NOT use this request unless allocation contexts have been negotiated, which in turn requires the client to first negotiate structured replies.
+For a successful return, the server MUST use a structured reply, containing at least one chunk of type `NBD_REPLY_TYPE_BLOCK_STATUS`.

     The list of block status descriptors within the `NBD_REPLY_TYPE_BLOCK_STATUS` chunk represent consecutive portions